MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 *   An archive \(.zip\) file that contains your code files.
 *   All required visual assets, which includes a logo and small promotional tile.
-*   Optional promotional media, such as screenshots, promotional tiles, a video URL.
+*   Optional promotional media, such as screenshots, promotional tiles, and a video URL.
 *   Information describing your extension such as the name, short description, a privacy policy link.

 > [!NOTE]